 Make sure all the Android SDK Tools are installed for latest released Android Platform.
 Generally, you should always build your app with the latest SDK tools.

 Make sure you have the SDK Platform installed for the most recent released version of Android.
 There are multiple versions of the SDK available - these are the libraries used by the build process to access the Java APIs in your Android applications.
 At a minimum, you should install the latest released version (not previews) but adding additional versions won't hurt anything (beyond using disk space).

 Note that you do not need to install an SDK version to make your app compatible with that version - Android supplies backward-compatible libraries to ensure it runs on older versions as long as you are compiling against the latest.

-It's recommended to have at least one modern (V5, 6 or 7) Android Virtual Device (AVD) defined.
+It's recommended to have at least one modern (version 7 or higher) Android Virtual Device (AVD) defined.
 You will want to test on each Android version you can run on to ensure your app works properly on each target.
 The most common variation is a phone form-factor, but if you are building for tablets, you can choose a larger emulated device as well.

 Unfortunately, the AVD dialog is only available in an active project, so to access the wizard, you will need to generate a new project with Android Studio.

 Click OK to dismiss the SDK dialog if it’s still open and return to the Welcome Screen.
 If you rebooted your computer, then re-open Android Studio.